Upstatement/ups-public-library/docs/learn/lessons/lesson-6.md

 # Cascade, Inheritance, and Specificity

-The cascade, inheritance, and specificity among the most fundamental concepts of CSS and control how CSS is applied to HTML.
+The cascade, inheritance, and specificity are among the most fundamental concepts of CSS and control how CSS is applied to HTML.

 ## Cascade

-Stylesheets cascade, meaning that **the order of CSS rules matter**.
-When two rules apply that have equal specificity, the one that comes last in the CSS will be applied.
+Stylesheets cascade, meaning that **the order of CSS rules matter.** When two rules apply that have equal specificity, the one that comes **last** will be applied.

 ```CSS
 /* Example CSS file*/